learn-co-curriculum/html-css-navigating-curriculum-on-learn/README.md

 Let's start by talking about the different parts of the curriculum on Learn.

-Let's start by talking about the different parts of the curriculum on Learn.

 ## All About Lessons

 The individual pieces of curriculum on Learn are called "lessons."